 \subsection{Apache TVM}

 Apache TVM~\cite{tvm} is an end-to-end machine learning compiler framework for CPUs, GPUs, and specialized accelerators.
 It is actively used and supported by a wide community of developers and researchers worldwide.
-TVM allows compilation, heavy optimization and deployment of DNNs in a variety of hardware acceleration devices.
-It also features a very powerful debugger, which allows the export of metadata regarding the model inference, such as layer activations, execution times per-model layer, as well as metadata about model structure and parameters, each exported in separate metadata files, while also providing a high-level API for their analysis.
-We utilize TVM Debugger in order to perform Layer Activation Analysis, as described comprehensively in Section~\ref{layer-activations-analysis}.
+TVM allows compilation, optimization and deployment of DNNs in a variety of hardware acceleration devices.
+It also features a very powerful debugger, which allows exporting metadata regarding the model inference, such as layer activations, execution times per-model layer, as well as metadata about model structure and parameters, each exported in separate metadata files, while also providing a high-level API for their analysis.
+We utilize the TVM Debugger in order to perform Layer Activation Analysis, as described in Section~\ref{layer-activations-analysis}.